microsoft/vscode-docs/docs/languages/javascript.md

 ## Disable Syntax Validation when using ES7 constructs

 Some users want to use syntax constructs like the proposed ES7 Object Rest/Spread Properties.
-However, these are currently not supported by Salsa and are flagged as errors.
+However, these are currently not supported by VS Code's JavaScript support and are flagged as errors.
 For users who still want to use these ES7 features, we have revived the `javascript.validate.enable` [setting](/docs/customization/userandworkspace.md) to disable all built-in syntax checking.
 If you do this, we recommend that you use a linter like [ESLint](http://eslint.org) to validate your code.
 Since the JavaScript support doesn't understand ES7 constructs, features like IntelliSense might not be fully accurate.

 ## JavaScript Linters (ESLint, JSHint)